Oceanic climate: Asia and Oceania

 Although oceanic climate is rare in Asia, subtropical highland climates and cold subtropical highland climates can be found in parts of Southwestern China, and the Himalayan regions of the northern Indian subcontinent.

 The oceanic climate is prevalent in the more southerly parts of Oceania.
 A mild maritime climate is in existence in New Zealand.
 In Australia, the climate is found in Tasmania, southern half of Victoria and southeastern New South Wales (southwards from Wollongong).

 The hinterland of the northern coast of Turkey, features this climate.
 Additionally, parts of the northeastern coast of Honshu, such as Mutsu, Aomori in Japan, feature this climate, which is rare in Asia due to the lack of a west coast in the middle latitudes.

+Under the Trewartha climate classification system, numerous cities in northern Honshu in Japan have a hot-summer version of oceanic climates due to winters being too mild to be continental but growing seasons not being long enough to be subtropical, although the transition zone is narrower than it is in North America due to Japan's higher seasonal lag pushing November over the 10 C threshold to be considered subtropical more readily.
+Examples of Japanese cities with a Doak climate include Sendai and some cooler neighborhoods in Niigata City.
+A similar transition zone exists in lowland regions of Mainland China, including Shangqiu and Pingdingshan.

 Indian Ocean

 Île Amsterdam and Île Saint-Paul, both part of the French Southern and Antarctic Lands, are located in the subtropics and have an oceanic climate (akin to Tristan da Cunha; see above).